antixenoinitiative/axiwiki/weapons.md

 ## Advanced Missile Racks

 Similar to the Advanced Multi-Cannon, these are an engineerable clone of the normal Missile Rack which requires synth to deal AX damage.
 Due to their extreme splash damage, synth requirement, and lack of weapon number limit, they are banned from use in AXI ranks.
+Not to be confused with any variant of AXMRs.

 **Recommendation:** Use at own discretion (Cannot use without synth, Banned from progression kills)